endoflife-date/endoflife.date/products/isc-dhcp.md

 The 4.4.3-P1 and 4.1-ESV-R16-P2 versions of ISC DHCP, released on October 5, 2022, were the last maintenance versions that ISC planned to publish.
-An exception might be made in case of a significant security vulnerability, but ISC intention is to cease actively maintaining ISC DHCP codebase.
+An exception might be made in case of a significant security vulnerability, but ISC's intention is to cease actively maintaining ISC DHCP codebase.

 ISC suggests new users to consider [ISC Kea DHCP server](https://www.isc.org/kea/) or [any other